esper-io/console_docs/docs/apps/upload-apps.md

-Step 5: Click **Close** or click outside of the window to exit the app upload screen.
-This will complete the app upload.
-Once successful uploaded, your Enterprise app will be shown under the “Uploaded Apps” section.
+Step 5: Click **Close** or click outside of the window to exit the application upload screen.
+This will complete the application upload.
+Once successful uploaded, your Enterprise application will be shown under the “Uploaded Apps” section.

 ![](./images/uploadApp/5-uploadAppFilemanager.png)

 ### APK file upload conditions

-All app APK files must adhere to certain conditions to succeed in uploading and provisioning:
+All application APK files must adhere to certain conditions to succeed in uploading and provisioning:

 -   The APK must have a unique version name and number.